nikkijuk/PlainRssReader/README.md

 "[Software architecture] is those decisions which are both important and hard to change." - Martin Fowler.

-Development is done using [Android Studio], which is currently at 3.0 RC1.
-RC is used 'cos it has [Java 8 support] and lambdas are pretty nice.
+Development is done using [Android Studio], which is currently at 3.0.
+Android Studio 3.0 has [Java 8 support].
+Just Works!

 I have decided to start with simple architecure with more or less vanilla android components working on [API-level 16] or [API-level 19].
 Java 8 Streams are not used, since they doesn't exist before [API-level 24].
 [Android devices] with API-level 24 are still not commonly in use, but 19 is safe choice for most users.

-I'll try later to expand application with selected [Android architecture components], escpecially [Room] for persistence.
+App uses selected [Android architecture components], escpecially [Room] for persistence.

+# DI and Other possible libraries

+Dependency injection would have been nice, but I didn't have time to experiment with it.

-I'm considering to use
+Interesting libraties i did consider to use are
 - [Dagger]
 - [Retrofit]
 - [Android annotations]

-But it will be of highest priority to keep code working, not to polish it with unnecessary features and add code and libraries without real benefits.
+I had doubths that [64K DEX limit] can possibly make my life hard as I'm not willing to invest in learning bytecode optimization tricks with [ProGuard] in this phase of development.
 For this reason [Guava] is not yet in use, even if I see it as useful tool.

-I try to keep in mind that [64K DEX limit] can possibly make my life hard as I'm not willing to invest in learning bytecode optimization tricks with [ProGuard] in this phase of development.

 # Architecture diagrams